FAQ: What percent of SBIR applications are funded?

 - Consider whether additional preliminary data, from either scientific or market research, would help you better make your case.

-- Follow the most recent version of the Omnibus Solicitation or other Funding Opportunity Announcement that you used when submitting the original proposal, because some of the requirements may have changed.
+- Follow the most recent version of the Omnibus Solicitation or other funding opportunity announcement that you used when submitting the original proposal since some of the requirements may have changed.